jblindsay/whitebox-tools/readme.txt

   terrestrial LiDAR point clouds.
 - The MinimumBoundingBox tool has been modified to take an optional minimization criteria, including minimum box area, length, width, or perimeter.
-- Fixed a bug that resulted in a 0.5 m offset in the positioning of interpolated grids.
+- Fixed: Bug that resulted in a 0.5 m offset in the positioning of interpolated grids.
+- Fixed: Viewshed tool now emits an intelligible error when the viewing station does not overlap with the DEM.

 Version 0.10.0 (16-09-2018)
 - The following tools were added to the project: